COVID-19: travel health notice for all travellers

 In case of emergency, dial:

 - Ambulance: 112

 - Fire services: 110

 There is no Canadian government office in Bhutan.
 The High Commission of Canada to India has consular responsibility for Bhutan.

 New Delhi - High Commission of Canada

-For emergency assistance after hours, call the High Commission of Canada in New Delhi, India, and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the High Commission of Canada to India, in New Delhi, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 The decision to travel is your choice and you are responsible for your personal safety abroad.
 We take the safety and security of Canadians abroad very seriously and provide credible and timely information in our Travel Advice to enable you to make well-informed decisions regarding your travel abroad.

 The content on this page is provided for information only.
 While we make every effort to give you correct information, it is provided on an "as is" basis without warranty of any kind, expressed or implied.
 The Government of Canada does not assume responsibility and will not be liable for any damages in connection to the information provided.